UiPath/ProcessMining-devkit-connector/extractors/extractor_guidelines (Generic).md

 Depending on the type of the source system, Cdata offers different connection formats.
 To obtain the detailed information on the connector types and the source systems, see [here](https://www.cdata.com/drivers/).

-To provide the configurations for the extraction pipeline, web application interface of "Cdata Sync Admin Console" is used.
+To provide the configurations for the extraction pipeline, web application interface of "Cdata Sync Admin Console" is utilised.

 In `Connections` page, suitable source system can be chosen: